cpmech/russell/russell_lab/README.md

     liblapacke-dev
 ```

-Add this to your Cargo.toml:
+Add this to your Cargo.toml (choose the right version):

 ```toml
 [dependencies]